 Essential micronutrients & foods for immune system

 There are thousands of nutritional supplements available on the open market.
-These include vitamins, herbal supplements, botanicals, probiotics and naturopathic products.
-In some cultures, use of herbal supplements is especially common.
-Often, immune system supplements may contain one or more of micronutrients we are about to cover next.
+These include vitamins, herbal supplements, botanicals, probiotics, and naturopathic products.
+In some cultures, the use of herbal supplements is especially common.
+Often, immune system supplements may contain one or more micronutrients we are about to cover next.

 Iron aids in T cell development.
-It generates some ”reactive oxygen species” that kills pathogens.
-Iron deficiency is associated with immune issues like reduced phagocyte activity, impaired T cell response that aid risk of parasite and Candida infections, as well as reduced immunoglobulin levels.
+It generates some ”reactive oxygen species” that kill pathogens.
+Iron deficiency is associated with immune issues like reduced phagocyte activity, impaired T cell response that aids the risk of parasite and Candida infections, as well as reduced immunoglobulin levels.

-Some iron rich food include chicken, liver, pork, beef, egg yolk, broccoli, spinach, dried beans/green peas, potatoes with skin,raisins.
+Some iron-rich food includes chicken, liver, pork, beef, egg yolk, broccoli, spinach, dried beans/green peas, potatoes with skin, raisins.

-Zinc stimulates T cell production and subtype switching, stimulates complement system.
-It also stimulates phagocytes which aids in reduction in risk of pneumonia, common cold symptoms, as well as in reduction in infectious diarrhea (world-wide).
+Zinc stimulates T cell production and subtype switching, stimulates the complement system.
+It also stimulates phagocytes which aid in reduction in risk of pneumonia, common cold symptoms, as well as in the reduction in infectious diarrhea (worldwide).
 It also aids in free radical scavenger/inflammatory control.
 Immune issues associated with zinc deficiency include increased susceptibility to infections (skin and GI system), impaired phagocytosis, impaired NK cell activity, as well as low T and B cells.
 When supplementing with zinc, the recommended daily dose is 3-11 mg of elemental zinc.